Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-As for \textit{setup latency}, the in-browser inference setup latency of TF.js is 0.1-10.4$\times$ of the latency of TF (Table~\ref{tab:e2e-native-all} vs. \ref{tab:e2e-tfjs-wasm}); while it is 0.9-2.4$\times$ for ORT.js and ORT (Table~\ref{tab:e2e-native-all} vs. \ref{tab:e2e-ort-wasm}).
+As for \textit{setup latency}, the in-browser inference setup latency of TF.js is 0.1-10.4$\times$ of the latency of TF (Table~\ref{tab:e2e-native-all} vs. Table~\ref{tab:e2e-tfjs-wasm}); while it is 0.9-2.4$\times$ for ORT.js and ORT (Table~\ref{tab:e2e-native-all} vs. Table~\ref{tab:e2e-ort-wasm}).
 It is worth noting that the setup stage of native inference only involves loading the model and the framework.
-In-browser inference may outperform native inference.
+In-browser inference may outperform native inference w.r.t. the setup latency.
 One overhead of setup arises from loading the framework into memory.
 The native inference framework itself has a larger size.
-For example, simply importing TF in Python requires over 160MB memory, while the required files are only about 3MB for TF.js.
+For example, simply importing TF in Python (i.e., executing Python command ``import tensorflow'', which is performed in the setup stage) requires over 160MB of RAM size, while the required files are only about 3MB for TF.js.
 On the other hand, native inference may also outperform in-browser inference because in-browser inference needs to download model files to the browser.
 The download latency depends on the network and model size.
 For example, in TF.js, downloading VGG16 requires downloading 528MB of data, which introduces high network transfer latency.
 Among the selected models, the model file size varies up to 31.1$\times$.
 The significant disparity in data transfer latency results in a wide range of setup latency.

-In most cases, native inference exhibits lower latency compared to in-browser inference.
+To further explore the impact of network conditions during the setup stage, we deployed a monitor on the server to observe the network latency for each device as it downloaded the model and framework.
+To avoid competition for network bandwidth among devices, we ensured that only one device was downloading the model at any given time.
+We observed relatively stable changes in network bandwidth, with the bandwidth for transferring files between different devices ranging from 51.2 to 76.4MB/s.
+Regarding the latency in file transmission, the latency varied from 212ms to 9717ms.
+We compared this data transfer time with the setup stage duration and found that on average, data transmission latency constituted 88.5\% of the setup latency, indicating that data transmission dominates this stage and is the main bottleneck.